 Reset Bluetooth settings on your receipt printer

-To return your receipt printer to its factory settings:
+You can return your receipt printer to its factory settings.

 Unpair your iPad and receipt printer, and then turn your iPad off.